hnen/NumberClassifier/doc/implementation_document.md

 ## Overview of the implementation

-The program implements loading an image dataset (MNIST file format is supported), running a neural network training algorithm, and classifying a user drawn image with the trained neural network.
+The program implements loading and processing an image dataset (MNIST file format is supported), running a neural network training algorithm, and classifying a user drawn image with the trained neural network.

-### Training/Test image processing
+### Image processing

 Images are centered and scaled to fit the image bounds.
 This reduces errors especially with user drawn images, that vary easily in size and positioning.